Alafia1/Ansible/README.md

    Default location of host inventory is /etc/ansible/hosts but you can specify a different location with -i flag or the ansible.cfg configuration file.

 ## Playbook:
    Contains the configuration/changes that you want to perform on each host

-**N/B:** Ansible uses SSH to access the host to apply changes
+**N/B:** Ansible uses SSH to access the host to apply changes[^1].

 ## Ansible Modules:
 - Modules also referred as task plugins or library plugins ar ethe ones which actually get executed inside a playbook